In what was to be the last race of his offshore career, Philippe Péché's inaugural Golden Globe attempt was thwarted by storms and steerage issues

 With that and the self-steering, it felt like I had two or three people on board – it was going well.
 Similarly, the food packing was good, and I settled into my rhythm very quickly.
 I had expected to take a few days to settle down, but really I hit my stride from day one.
 I never slept more than an hour and a half at a time.
 I’d wake up, check the log and trim the sails.

-That’s one thing that needs to change [in the next edition of the race], the towed Walker log.
+That’s one thing that needs to change [in the Golden Globe Race 2022], the towed Walker log.
 Every time I went to check it I would find weed wrapped around it.
 This made calculating a dead reckoning position so much harder.
 I lost one of my logs, not from a fish strike, but just a huge weight of weed on it that bent the attaching clip completely open.

 Then there is the fact that the numbers on the log are tiny and you have to press your nose right up against it to read them – that’s not easy when it’s dark and the weather is bad.